 - Open the Dashlane application which is located in your Applications folder (or in your Dock, Launchpad or using Spotlight)

-Then select what browsers you want to import your credentials over.
+Then select the browsers you want to import your credentials from.
 You can also import from other password managers from this menu.